 The Magna Carta, sealed under oath by King John at Runnymede, England in 1215, became part of English law, and subsequently adopted into Australian law.

-Intestacy is when you die without leaving a will.
-You are said to have died “intestate”.
+If you die without leaving a will you are said to die “intestate”.
 In the absence of instructions left in a valid will, who will inherit your property?
 Succession law contains strict rules to deal with this problem.

+Why make a will and what can it do?
 Dying without leaving a will, or leaving an invalid one, is to die intestate.
-Dying intestate means property left (the estate) is distributed according to the intestacy law.
+Dying intestate means property left by the deceased, their estate, is distributed according to the intestacy law.
 The intestacy law has been prescribed by legislation as the ‘default’ rules to apply in these circumstances.
 The problem is that the intestacy formula for distribution may not produce the desired outcome.

-If a deceased person has not left a will, or if no document appearing to be a will can be found, they are said to have died intestate.
-Here is an outline on how succession law rules operate to distribute an intestate person’s property; who is entitled to inherit.
+If a deceased person has not left a will or if no document appearing to be a will can be found, they are said to have died intestate.